 Are you unsure whether you should sell via online marketplaces or your own online store?
 We will be happy to help you decide.
 Contact us without any obligation.

 Own Online Shop or Marketplace - Which is Which?

-A web shop, also called an online shop or online store, is a point of sale that belongs entirely to the business owner - i.e. you.
-An online shop is like a normal website in terms of its basic structure, but with the addition that there is a product inventory and these goods can be purchased directly.
-You sell your products directly to customers, almost as if they were entering your shop.
-Only digitally.
+A web store, also called an online store or online store, is a point of sale that belongs entirely to the business owner - you.
+An online store is from the basic structure like a normal website, but with the addition that there is a product inventory and these goods can be purchased directly.
+You sell your products directly to the clientele, almost as if they were entering your retail store.
+Just digitally.